Face Tracking – FaceTrack

 - Depending on the configuration, tracker can track the mouth contour, chin pose, eyebrow contours, eye closure and eye rotation (gaze direction).

 - Fully automatic operation (manual fine-tuning in initial video frame available optionally for enhanced precision; results of such setup can be saved and reused).

 - Robustly recovers from any losses due to occlusions, face turning away, tracked person coming and going etc.

 - Automatically re-initialises if a new person appears in front of the camera.

-- Tracks from webcam or AVI video files.
+- Tracks from webcam or video files.

 - Raw image interface allows tracking from any video source.

 - Tracks in color or grayscale video (internal processing performed on grayscale).

 - No markers or makeup are needed on the face.